 This section presents empirical data we obtained from experiments using ASCENT to solve MMKP co-design problems.
-The empirical results demonstrate that ASCENT provides near optimal results.
-The results also show that ASCENT can not only provide near optimal designs for the co-design problems, such as the satellite example, but also scale to the large problem sizes of a production satellite design.
-Moreover, we show that the data sets generated by ASCENT-which contain high valued solutions at each budget allocation can be used to perform a number of important search-based software engineering studies on the co-design solution space.
+The empirical results demonstrate that ASCENT produces solutions that are often near the maximum value that can be achieved while not exceeding resource constraints.
+The results also show that ASCENT can not only provide near optimal designs for the co-design problems, such as the satellite example, but also scale to the large problem sizes of production DRE systems.
+Moreover, we show that the data sets generated by ASCENT-which contain high valued solutions at each budget allocation-can be used to perform a number of important search-based software engineering studies on the co-design solution space.